 What level is the course and do I need any particular skills?

-This course is suitable for students who have progressed from Portraits 1 or those with some previous experience in life painting.
+This course is suitable for intermediate students or those with some previous experience such as having done Portraits 1 or life painting.

 How will I be taught, and will there be any work outside the class?